 "Well, I don't like Professor Slughorn," Ron grumbled.
 "But I hate Snape teaching Defense even more."

 Hermione rolled her eyes.
-"It's Professor Snape Ronald, but he isn't that bad at Defense.
-He's actually lived most of it, so he's speaking from experience.
+"It's Professor Snape, Ronald, and he isn't that bad at Defense.
+He's actually lived most of it so he's speaking from experience.
 We could learn a lot from him."

 She sighed.
-"No he isn't!
-Harry, Dumbledore trusts him; do you think Dumbledore would allow a Death Eater to roam the halls?"
+"No, he isn't!
+Harry, Dumbledore trusts him, and do you think Dumbledore would allow a Death Eater to roam the halls of this school?"

 Hermione shook her head.
 "Harry, we've gone over this.
 Malfoy is a git, but he would never be a Death Eater."